Mozilla-Ocho/Didthis/README.md

     normalized conventions
 - Serve also as a solid foundation for production MVPs and eventual GA releases
-  - Moco-friendly stack: GCP-based, built on best practices with generic primitives, not reliant on third parties
+  - Moco-friendly stack: GCP-based, built on best practices with generic primitives, not reliant on third parties (e.g. heroku)
   - Flexible, minimal, modular architecture that can replace or include new components as needed (alternate backends, cloud functions, A/B testing, CDNs, etc)